Publication of Regulatory Actions

 • A person’s signature.

-Subject to the discretionary approach outlined in section 6, the names and identifiers of Third Parties should generally be redacted from each Regulatory Action prior to publication.
-Depending on the type of Regulatory Action (for example Notice of Hearing or Decision), it may also be appropriate to redact the name and identifiers of the person that is subject to the relevant Regulatory Action (i.e., complete anonymization).
+Personal Information of Third Parties, other than Third Party Participants, should generally be redacted from each Regulatory Action prior to publication.
+Personal Information of Third Party Participants is published in the circumstances set out in the table below.
+Depending on the type of Regulatory Action (for example Notice of Hearing or Decision), it may also be appropriate to redact the Personal Information of the person that is subject to the relevant Regulatory Action (i.e., complete anonymization).
 See “Publication and Redaction” table below for guidelines as to when complete anonymization may be appropriate.

 • A person’s business address or place of employment (the city and/or province/territory can be left unredacted);